Setting the pace of microswimmers: when increasing viscosity speeds up self-propulsion

-with $\gamma$ being the Stokes drag coefficient~\cite{Perrin:1934:JPhysRadium, Berg:1983:PUP} and $\mathbf T\left(\mathbf r\right)$ the Oseen tensor~\cite{Happel:1965:P-H, Oseen:1927:LeipzigAV}.
-The latter is here diagonal, due to the collinear nature of the driving forces and the employed far-field approximation (bead dimensions much smaller than $l$).
+where $\mathbf T\left(\mathbf r\right)$ is the Oseen tensor \cite{Happel:1965:P-H, Oseen:1927:LeipzigAV}, and is here diagonal due to the collinear nature of the driving forces and the employed far-field approximation (which assumes that the bead dimensions are much smaller than $l$).

-We define a `reduced drag coefficient' of the beads, $\lambda = \gamma/(6 \pi \eta)$, and an `effective elastic parameter', $\psi = k/(\pi \omega \lambda)$.
-The far field approximation translates to $\lambda \ll l$.
-As discussed in Ref.~\cite{Felderhof:2006:PhysFluids}, the steady state bead positions can be written as